svenkreiss/html5validator/README.rst

 to validate all html files in the ``_build`` directory and to ignore all messages that match the regular expression ``Attribute "ng-[a-z-]+" not allowed``.
+Run ``html5validator --help`` to see the list of command line options.

 This package uses the `validator.nu backend <https://github.com/validator/validator.github.io>`_ which is written in Java.
 Therefore, a Java Runtime Environment must be